WRITE TO US

 The most convenient way for Bhutan tour from Delhi is by air.
 Paro International Airport is the only international airport in Bhutan, located in the Paro Valley.
 There are direct flights available from Delhi to Paro operated by Bhutan's national carrier, Druk Air, and occasionally by Bhutan Airlines.
 Delhi to Paro distance by air is 1241km and flight duration is approximately 2 hours.
 It's advisable to book your Delhi to Paro direct flight in advance, especially during peak tourist seasons, as availability may be limited.

-If you want a Bhutan tour from Delhi and prefer traveling by road, you can start from Bagdogra Airport.
+If you want a Bhutan tour from Delhi and prefer traveling by road, you book a Bhutan Package Tour from Bagdogra Airport.
 It's a convenient and cost-effective option.
 The flight from Delhi to Bagdogra takes about 2 hours and 10 minutes, covering a distance of 1121 km.
 If you book your flight tickets well in advance, it can cost around 8 to 8.5 thousand rupees per person.
 On the other hand, a one-way flight from Delhi to Paro in Bhutan can cost around 25.5 thousand rupees or more.

 So, if you're looking for a budget-friendly way to travel from Delhi to Bhutan, this could be a good choice.
 Once you reach Bagdogra, you can hire a cab or take a bus to Phuentsholing, the border town of Bhutan.
 It takes about 3 hours to reach there after completing the immigration process.